wcfrobert/ezweld/README.md

 **Section Analogy**

-A welded connection must be able to transfer forces between two connected members.
+A weld transfers force between two connected members.
 At the plane of connection, we can think of the weld as the member itself; having its own geometric properties.
-As such, determining a weld group's stress state is entirely analogous to determining stress on a cross-section using the elastic stress formulas.
+Therefore, determining a weld group's stress state is entirely analogous to determining stress on a cross-section using the elastic stress formulas.
 Here is a figure from the “Design of Welded Structures” textbook by Omer W. Blodgett which illustrates this analogy.

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_comparison.png?raw=true" alt="demo" style="width: 50%;" />
 </div>

-**Geometric Properties**

-In order to use the elastic stress formulas above, we must first calculate the weld group's geometric properties.
+First, we need to calculate the weld group's geometric properties.
 EZweld does so by discretizing the weld group into little patches then applying the parallel axis theorem.

 Area: